Bathroom Safety for Seniors: Essential Upgrades to Prevent Falls

 Alert Systems Within Reach

-Waterproof emergency call buttons can be life-saving during a bathroom emergency.
+Waterproof emergency call buttons can be lifesaving during a bathroom emergency.
 These devices allow seniors to call for help if they fall or become ill.
-I install systems that can be mounted on walls within easy reach from the floor.
+I always suggest installing systems that can be mounted on walls within easy reach from the floor.

 • ☑️ Install waterproof emergency call buttons near the toilet and shower